HassanG04/HassanG04/README.md

   <summary>🔭 Upcoming Projects</summary>
   <br>

-  - **Cancerous Cell Detection using CNN** – Real-time cell detection using a convolutional neural network.
   - **Rock, Paper & Scissors** – Online multiplayer gameplay application.
-  - **LSTM Training** – Exploring the fundamentals of sequence modeling and NLP.
   - **NLP + MongoDB Integration** – Merging an LLM with a database for intelligent querying.

 </details>